larryaasen/upgrader/README.md

   <img alt="Buy me a coffee" src="https://img.shields.io/badge/Donate-Buy%20Me%20A%20Coffee-yellow.svg">
 </a>
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/upgraderpackage.svg?style=social&label=Follow%20%40upgraderpackage)](https://twitter.com/upgraderpackage)

+A Flutter package for prompting users to upgrade when there is a newer version of the app in the store.

+## Overview

 When a newer app version is available in the app store, a simple alert prompt or card is displayed.
 With today's modern app stores, there is little need to persuade users to upgrade